 How to Resize a Slicer in Excel (With Quick Steps)

-Slicer imparts buttons that you can press to filter Excel tables or pivot tables.
-If you don’t like the visual properties of the slicer, you can change the size, style, and position of the buttons.
-Though Excel slicers are great, the contextual tool for resizing a slicer in Excel is a bit limited.
-In this article, you will learn an effective way to resize a slicer in Excel.
+The Slicer provides buttons to filter Excel tables or pivot tables.
+The visual properties of the slicer such as the size, style, and position of the buttons can be modified, but the contextual tool for resizing a slicer in Excel is limited.
+However in this article, we will demonstrate an effective way to resize a slicer in Excel.

 How to Insert a Slicer in Excel

 The slicer contains a particular field.
-The following figure shows a table with a slicer with the heading Month.
-If we click on January, it will filter only sales data for January.
+For example, the following figure shows a table with a slicer with the heading Month.
+If we click on January, it will filter only the sales data for January.

 How to Insert a Slicer in Excel